gis-rpd/pipelines/variant-calling-gatk/README.rst

 -----------

-This pipeline implements the GATK best practices variant calling workflow.
+This pipeline implements the GATK best practices variant calling workflow for single samples.
+If you are interested in more specialized (e.g. cohort or trio) analyses, please reuse the gVCF file (or realigned and recalibrated BAM file), also produced by this workflow.

-Settings are automatically changed according to the given sequencing type, in particular 'base quality recalibration' (BQSR) and 'variant quality recalibration' (VQSR) as explained in the following sections.
+Workflow settings are automatically changed according to the given sequencing type, in particular 'base quality recalibration' (BQSR) and 'variant quality recalibration' (VQSR) as explained in the following sections.